luke-beep/all-about-windows/README.md

 1. Disable Intel SpeedStep.
 This will disable the CPU from going into a low power state.
 This will increase performance.
 2. Disable Intel VT-x.
 This will disable the CPU from using an old Virtualization technology.
 This will increase performance.
-3. Disable Intel Hyperthreading.
-This will disable the CPU from using hyperthreading.
-This will increase performance.

  **For those who are using a Ryzen CPU, you can disable the following:**